-Do You Remember Big Sid?
+West Michigan, Do You Remember Big Sid?

-Steve Rapolevich, and his wife Patty, were bicycling on Maynard Avenue around 7:30 pm on a summery Monday evening on July 24th, 1978, As they biked along, they spotted “Big Sid”.
-Steve got off his bike and grabbed the tail of the snake.
-He tried to hold on while his wife called the Police.
-It took six men to hold Big Sid.
-As they were trying to capture and contain the snake, about 500 people gathered to watch.
-“Big Sid” had been captured!
+It was Steve Rapolevich, and his wife Patty, who happened to eventually locate Big Sid.
+They were bicycling on Maynard Avenue around 7:30 pm on a summery Monday evening on July 24th, 1978, As they biked along, they spotted Sid.
+Steve stopped and grabbed the tail of the snake.
+He tried to hold on while his wife called the police.
+In all, it took six men to hold Big Sid.
+Word soon got out that Big Sid was being captured and quickly about 500 people gathered as they tried to capture and contain the snake.

 Sid’s owner, Kenneth Heller, was grateful for all the help he had received over the weeks that Big Sid was on the loose.
 After Big Sid was finally captured, Heller agreed to allow Big Sid to be displayed as part of the Standale “Sid-walk” Sale that year.
 Many residents came out to get an up-close look a the snake they had spent weeks worrying about finding in their yard.